sumitasok/dbHelpr/Readme.md

 ---

-# Build - insert into mysql using just a struct
+# Build - insert your struct data into mysql table in the easiest way possible

+Currently tested only with one non-nested structs

 All you need is a struct with mysql tags

 ```
 type Table struct {
 	Name      string    `mysql:"name"`
-	CreatedAt time.Time `mysql:"created_at" // any name that ends with _at is considered datetime and is autofilled it with time now.
+	CreatedAt time.Time `mysql:"created_at" // any name that ends with _at is considered datetime and is autofilled with time now.
 }

 func (t Table) ResourceName() string {